-The Spanish A-Level builds on knowledge, understanding and skills gained at GCSE and focuses in depth on Spanish language, culture and society; students must study the following themes and sub-themes in relation to at least one Spanish-speaking country.
-Students must study the themes and sub-themes using a range of sources, including material from online media.
+The Spanish A-Level builds on knowledge, understanding and skills gained at GCSE and focuses in depth on Spanish language, culture and society.
+They will study the following themes and sub-themes in relation to different Spanish-speaking country.
+Students will study the themes and sub-themes using a range of sources, including material from online media.